iamvane/code_exam/README.md

 Here is my process

 ### Step 1
-Create data files (saved as data1.js and data2.js) and load the files asynchronously using fs.readFile() within a function the loadJsonAsync function
+Create data files (save as data1.json and data2.json) and load the files asynchronously using fs.readFile() within a function the loadJsonAsync function

 ```
 function loadJsonAsync(file) {